Properly Sizing a Datto Appliance

 • Auxiliary domain controllers: several backups per week

-• In the case of a Disaster Recovery, the amount of time the protected machine may need to be virtaulized on the Datto appliance
+In the case of a Disaster Recovery, the amount of time the protected machine may need to be virtualized on the Datto appliance will impact the storage required.
+While local restores are active, it will impact the retention of the source agent.
+Extended active restores can cause the device to fill quicker over time.

 Datto hardware resource limitations